'Hailey's tragic death has left our family heartbroken': Family of girl killed in Raleigh Christmas Parade releases statement - NewsBreak

 CLAYTON, N.C. — Robyn and Mike McCue found a four-bedroom home in Clayton on Airbnb and started renting the Crawford Parkway property in September through an entity called Sleep Lux LLC.
 In October, the McCues said Aki Stanley and Niya Chamberlain, a married couple with Sleep Lux LLC who...

-Rocky Mount police: Rise in car thefts at start of holiday season
+A woman is dead after an overnight crash off Rosewood Road in Wayne County.
+Gabriel Bartlett, 24, died after the crash, according to the North Carolina State Highway Patrol.
+Troopers said speeding was the cause of the crash, which took place on Perkins Mill Road between Highwoods Drive and Rosewood Road in Goldsboro.

+Some dog!
+Rocky Mount police bloodhound tracks down three teens accused of stealing car

-Police say south Rocky Mount is seeing a significant increase in car thefts in the weeks leading up to the holiday season.
-Police say south Rocky Mount is seeing a significant increase in car thefts in the weeks leading up to the holiday season.
+ROCKY MOUNT, N.C. — Police say south Rocky Mount is seeing a significant increase in car thefts in the weeks leading up to the holiday season.
+Some city leaders are now trying to take steps to help community members keep their belongings safe.
+On the cold morning of Nov....

 Drag show ramps up security amid backlash in Southern Pines